xDaya/Co-Learing_Scenario/README-tae.md

 handeled differently.

 RL and CB are learned from scratch for both phase 1 and phase 2, although in phase 2, we can take advantage of the CPs collected.
-Emam thinks that there won't be so much learning happening in CB, since CB is only learned when there is more than one CP applicable in a given state / starting conditions (It has to decide which actions to choose).
+Emma thinks that there won't be so much learning happening in CB, since CB is only learned when there is more than one CP applicable in a given state / starting conditions (It has to decide which actions to choose).
 This is not so likely since the users will write fine-grained CPs.